wearetheframers/frame-core-wip/README.md

 ## Features

+### Observer Events

+Framers support observer events to notify external components about significant changes or actions.
+The following observer events are available:

+- `on_framer_opened`: Triggered when a Framer is initialized and ready to act.
+- `on_framer_closed`: Triggered when a Framer is closed and resources are released.
+- `on_decision_made`: Triggered when a decision is made by the Framer.
+- `on_task_completed`: Triggered when a task is completed by the Framer.
+- `on_error_occurred`: Triggered when an error occurs during Framer operations.

 - Multi-modal cognitive agents framework
 - Supports developing dynamic, emergent behaviors
 - Layered memory understanding entity relationships with Mem0